How Fast Do Money Trees Grow? (+Factors Affecting Growth)

 Like most other houseplants, the money tree does not require any fertilizer in the winter season.
 Since winter is the resting period for the plant, it does not grow and, therefore, doesn’t need any fertilizing.

-If you have an overfertilized money tree, you should let running water fast through the soil to eliminate excess salt out of it.
-Do it at least 2-3 times to get rid of the excess salt.
+If you have an overfertilized money tree, you should let running water fast through the soil to eliminate excess salt.
+Do it at least 2-3 times to eliminate the excess salt.

 Do not fertilize your money tree for at least a month to let it recover.
 If you still don’t see much difference, you should consider repotting.

 Repotting is required when the situation is serious.
-This will help the plant get out of the over-fertilized soil and start with a fresh soil mix that can help it get back to health.
+This will help the plant get out of the over-fertilized soil and start with a fresh soil mix to help it return to health.

 Also Read: Does Money Tree Need Fertilizer?
 (How Much, How Often & Best Pick)